Services Icon

 What are the treatments available for codeine addiction?

 Treatments for codeine addiction address the physical, psychological, and behavioral aspects of opioid dependence.
-A combination of medical supervision, behavioral therapy, and structured support is typically recommended to support long-term recovery.
+A combination of medical supervision, behavioral therapy, and structured support is typically recommended to support long-term recovery, including medication-assisted options for those with overlapping issues like Suboxone addiction.

 • Detox is the first step, during which the individual stops using codeine and experiences withdrawal symptoms.
 Depending on symptom severity, medications may be used to reduce discomfort.
 This approach is part of medication-assisted treatment (MAT), which often includes buprenorphine, naltrexone, or methadone.
 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), MAT improves survival rates, reduces drug use, and supports long-term recovery.